Okhmatdyt: Russian missile strike

-On July 8, 2024 a massive missile attack on Ukraine occurred and the hospital's premises suffered from a Russian missile strike, where over 60% of the facility was destroyed.
+On 8 July 2024, a massive missile attack on Ukraine occurred and the hospital's premises suffered from a Russian missile strike, where over 60% of the facility was destroyed.

 The Toxicology building with the Chronic and Acute Intoxication Unit (where children undergo dialysis) of the Okhmatdyt National Children's Hospital was destroyed.
 In the new, recently opened building, 12 departments were damaged, including 8 surgical, 5 oncology, two intensive care units, an operating room, and a radiology and radiation therapy department.
 Part of the country's only oncohematology laboratory has also been destroyed.
 At the time of the missile attack, there were more than 600 patients and at least as many medical workers in Okhmatdyt.
 About 100 patients were transferred to other medical institutions in Kyiv: National Cancer Institute, Regional Cancer Center, Institute of Neurosurgery.

-The reconstruction of the hospital ran into controversy after Nashi Hroshi, an investigative journalism publication that focuses on corruption, accused the tender process of being rigged.
-In response, Minister of Healthcare Viktor Liashko asked Ukrainian police to investigate the tender process.
+Reconstruction

+The first reconstruction tender was cancelled due to complaints about the procurement process.
+No wrongdoing was found by the National Anti-Corruption Bureau of Ukraine, but a new public procurement process awarded the rebuilding responsibility to Riola-Module Ltd, Academ Bud and Arkon in June 2025.

+The funding for the reconstruction came from The Howard G. Buffett Foundation, the Lithuanian government, United24 and Monobank.